 Things you can do about global warming.

-Before we look at what you can do, it is important to note that big automobile industries, refineries, commercial farmers, and others are the main bodies with the highest carbon emissions.
-This is because we rely on them to provide products and food that we enjoy at home.
-This means if we reduce our reliance for these big industries, they won't have to produce more.
+Before we look at what you can do, note that big automobile industries, refineries, commercial farmers, and others are the entities with the highest carbon emissions.
+It is because we rely on them to provide the products and food that we enjoy at home.
+If we reduce our reliance on these big industries, they won’t have to produce more.

-So, a good way to solve the problem may be from our government and legislature level to regulate these big companies.
+So a good way to solve the problem may be from our government and legislative level to regulate these big companies.
 We can get our leaders to make laws that discourage activities that have a high carbon footprint.

-Did you know...
-Energy production and consumption contribute greatly to emissions.
-This means improving energy efficiency will reduce global emissions.
-In modern times, new energy efficient buildings use 60–90% less energy than conventional buildings of a similar type and configuration.
+Energy production and consumption contribute to emissions.
+Improving energy efficiency will reduce global emissions.
+In modern times, new energy-efficient buildings use 60–90% less energy than conventional buildings of a similar type and configuration.

 But many of our leaders have been a bit disappointing.
 So it is our turn to do our bit!

 Start by reducing your carbon footprint.
 Your carbon footprint is the sum of all emissions of CO2 (carbon dioxide), which were produced by your activities in a given time frame.

 Let’s start with vehicles.
 Vehicles produce greenhouse gases.